JorisPaarde/ICanBan/README.md

-item not deleted when clicking delete modal. added thisitemkey parameter to function. when minimizing a column on mobile, when returning to desktop the items are still hidden. save on enter did not work on new added items, changed keydown listener to column in stead of textarea itself.
+item not deleted when clicking delete modal. added thisitemkey parameter to function. when minimizing a column on mobile, when returning to desktop the items are still hidden. save on enter did not work on new added items, changed keydown listener to column in stead of textarea itself. resize animation did not work first time after reload. added style="display: block;" to items html. resize icon hidden on desktop when coming from mobile. added shoa always on desktop.